 Available in various sizes that serve two to ten, the Boathouse Buckets combine all the best items on the menu.
-Crab clusters, crab claws, shrimp, mussels and — naturally — oysters are included, and you also get some beers or champagne.
-Perfect for a nice night out or major celebration, this is one pail everyone can share.
+Crab clusters, crab claws, shrimp, mussels, and — naturally — oysters are included, and you also get some beers or champagne.
+Perfect for a nice night out or a major celebration, this is one pail everyone can share.

 Boathouse Oyster Bar has a family-friendly atmosphere during the day, but be prepared to answer a few questions if you have young children.
 The boats outside will hold children’s attention for a while, but they’ll eventually notice the bras and underwear interspersed with hats on the ceiling.